LucasBr003/ez-saving/README.md

 > [!IMPORTANT]
 > The `SaveLoader` node's true power emerges when paired with another node we will introduce shortly.
 Together, they unlock more robust and customizable loading capabilities, enabling you to create diverse and engaging gameplay experiences for your players.

+> [!WARNING]
+> It's crucial to adhere to the setup of child nodes within a `SaveLoader` node meticulously to ensure smooth and error-free operation.
+Any deviations from the prescribed configuration may lead to unexpected issues in the functionality of the node.
+Pay close attention to the specifications outlined in the node's documentation to ensure its seamless integration into your game.

 # Loading
 Now that we've explored the key plugin settings, let's dive into using it, starting with a simple system for loading saved files.
 This will serve as a fundamental step in implementing saving and loading functionality into your game.
 Don't worry, we'll be covering Saving Systems later on.